 Grade.
 The tumor grade is also determined from a biopsy.
 Grade refers to how different the cancer cells look from healthy cells, and whether they appear slower growing or faster growing.
 If the cancer looks similar to healthy tissue and contains different cell groupings, it is called "well differentiated" or a "low-grade tumor."
 If the cancerous tissue looks very different from healthy tissue, it is called "poorly differentiated" or a "high-grade tumor."
 There are 3 grades: grade 1 (well differentiated), grade 2 (moderately differentiated), and grade 3 (poorly differentiated).

-Your doctor may recommend additional laboratory tests on your tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
-This helps your doctor find out the subtype of cancer.
+Molecular testing of the tumor.
+Your doctor may recommend running other laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
+If you have locally advanced or metastatic breast cancer, your doctor may recommend testing for the following molecular features:

 Genomic tests to predict recurrence risk